buzzqw/TUS/OBSS/markdown-separati/en/13-armed-combat.md

 > - And you can find yourself another wife!

 - Yes, I can do that.
 But the trouble is she took my rifle and horse!
-It's a pity, she was so beautiful, I was attached to her.
-I gave her some whipping, but she didn't mind.
+It' \*\*s a pity, she was so beautiful, I was attached to her.
+I gave her some whipping, but she didn' \*\*t mind.

 - Who, your wife?

 - No, my mare.
-Finding another wife is easy, but I'll never find another mare like that one.
+Finding another wife is easy, but I' \*\*ll never find another mare like that one.
 (Stagecoach, 1939 film)

 To command a mount, it is necessary to have the Ride skill; otherwise, it is only possible to give the direction of movement.

 A mount has 2 Actions, and they are normally used to move or to react and obey your commands.

-A mount acts in your round, and it's you who decides when it executes its Actions relative to yours.
-It doesn't roll initiative, it uses yours.
+A mount acts in your round, and it' \*\*s you who decides when it executes its Actions relative to yours.
+It doesn' \*\*t roll initiative, it uses yours.

 Attacks towards a character on a saurider (or mount in general), if not declared otherwise, target the rider and not the saurider.